 Is There an Echo in Here?

-If you’re recording a CD, these minor imperfections in the room’s acoustic quality are no big deal.
+If you’re recording a song, these minor imperfections in the room’s acoustic quality are no big deal.
 But if you’re trying to perform delicate, highly accurate measurements of the dynamic response of a microphone or the frequency range of a speaker, any reflections or unintended sounds at all can invalidate your tests.
 So you need a heavier-duty soundproof environment than a recording studio: you need an anechoic chamber.